Articles Home

 Jesus C. Flores

-On May 5th, Jesus Flores, a Maderista leader from Gomez Palacio, delivered an incendiary speech saying that one of the goals of the revolution was to rid Mexico of the Chinese.
+On May 5th, Jesus Flores, a Maderista leader from Gomez Palacio, delivered an incendiary speech saying that one of the goals of the revolution was to rid Mexico of the Chinese, citing the U.S. legislation against Chinese immigration as one of the reasons they should do so.

 References in the writings of Edith Wagner, Delfino Ríos, and Cunard Cummins.